-In order to be reviewed for Fall Early to College all necessary documents must be submitted by June 1st.
+In order to be reviewed for fall Early to College, all necessary documents must be submitted by June 1.

-Students interested in Spring Early to College must submit documents by December 1st.
+Students interested in spring Early to College must submit documents by December 1.

 Enrollment is limited.
-Interested students should contact his or her guidance counselor to discuss taking classes at Penn State Mont Alto.
-Students can also contact the Penn State Mont Alto Office of Admissions at 717-749-6130 or email@example.com.
+Interested students should contact a guidance counselor to discuss taking classes at Penn State Mont Alto.
+Students can also contact the Penn State Mont Alto Office of Admission at 717-749-6130 or firstname.lastname@example.org.